 The island’s vast and varied history has included monks and monasteries, rioters and redcoats, captains and convicts and sinners and saints.

 At one point, the island was used to house convicts prior to penal transportation, and this is where the nickname of ‘Ireland’s Alcatraz’ came from.

-A ‘Punishment Block’ was the only purpose built cell block in the Fort, and it was built in response to the murder of Warder William Reddy in 1856.
+A ‘Punishment Block’ was the only purpose-built cell block in the Fort, and it was built in response to the murder of Warder William Reddy in 1856.

 It was made up of 28 solitary confinement cells and housed the most dangerous prisoners on the island.

 Each prisoner was heavily chained and clothed in black from head to toe, with a veil hiding all but their eyes.
 In the blocks early years, the cells were furnished with only a stool, and prisoners slept on the floor.